uonai/Uonai/_posts/2018-06-02-radical-sobriety.md

 The first fifteen minutes of social situations are the most awkward and difficult.
 At the bar, at home, etc..
 This often leads to getting drinks as soon as possible.
 Note: The only thing that can make the first fifteen minutes more awkward is stating that you do not drink.
 I tend to order a fun drink without alcohol and avoid the topic of sobriety entirely.

-We become increasingly different from each other as we age.
-Sometimes it's hard to break through the layers of an individual to find similarities.
+Sometimes it's hard to relate to others.
+As we age, we become increasingly different from each other.
+The experiences that shaped us are rarely shared.
+It's hard to break through the layers of an individual to find similarities.
 Without intoxicants, conversation requires creativity.
-This is a good thing because creative conversation creates lasting memories: Story-telling, jokes, games, active hobbies.
+This is a good thing, I think, because creative conversation creates lasting memories: Story-telling, jokes, games, active hobbies.

 When socializing, I try to find a few shared interests in the first fifteen minutes.
 I can usually find three shared interests, sometimes less, sometimes more.
 I've yet to meet someone that is unlike me in every way.
 With similar interests, there is endless conversation.